AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

       columnColor: colsColorPicker.value,
       rowColor: rowsColorPicker.value,
     });
+    deleteGridBtn.disabled = false;
   };

-  // Only now it is safe to enable the buttons createGridBtn.disabled = false;
+  // Only now it is safe to enable the button createGridBtn.disabled = false;
-  deleteGridBtn.disabled = false;
 });
 ```

 #### iFrame